markszulc/experience-manager-learn.en/help/tutorials/develop-spa-react/overview.md

 ## Next Steps {#next-steps}

 What are you waiting for?!
-Start the tutorial by navigating to the [Create a Project](create-project.md) chapter and learn how to generate a SPA Editor enabled project using the AEM Project Archetype.
+Start the tutorial by navigating to the [SPA Editor Project](create-project.md) chapter and learn how to generate a SPA Editor enabled project using the AEM Project Archetype.

 ## Backward compatibility {#compatibility}